Niseko Town Intensive Reform Plan (2005-2009)

 4. We will strive to improve staff ethics.

-• Employees are strongly aware that they are engaged in public work and formulate ethics provisions in order to clarify their intention to hope in a tough manner.
-(General Affairs Section)
+- We will establish an ethical code to ensure that employees are fully aware that they are engaged in public work and to clarify our intention to take a strict stance against misconduct.
+(General Affairs Division)

-• We will consider establishing a committee on reward and punishment etc. including external committee members.
-(General Affairs Section)
+- We will consider establishing a committee to decide on rewards and disciplinary actions, including external members.
+(General Affairs Division)

 4. Adjusting salary appropriately